Extension Complexity, MSO Logic, and Treewidth: Introduction

 However, there are a few roadblocks in trying to merge these two folklore wisdoms.
 For one, while Courcelle's theorem being an instance of dynamic programming in some sense may be obvious to an FPT theorist, it is far from clear to anyone else what that sentence may even mean.
 On the other hand, being able to turn a dynamic program into a compact polytope may be a theoretical possibility for an expert on extended formulations, but it is by no means an easy statement for an outsider to comprehend.
 What complicates the matters even further is that the result of Martin et~al.~\cite{Martin:1990} is not a result that can be used in a black box fashion.
 That is, a certain condition must be satisfied to get a compact extended formulation out of a dynamic program.
 This is far from a trivial task, especially for a theorem like Courcelle's theorem.

-The main geometric tool we use is what we term the glued product of polytopes.
-We study this operation and show that in a particular special case it behaves well with respect to the extension complexity of polytopes, their decomposability and treewidth.
-That, in turn, allows us to prove more about the structure of $P_\varphi(G)$.
+Our second contribution regards the main geometric tool used to prove the first result, which we term the glued product of polytopes.
+This tool has been known since the work of Margot~\cite{Margot_thesis}, but we additionally show that in a particular special case it behaves well with respect to the extension complexity of polytopes, their decomposability, and treewidth.
+Only few classes of polytopes have been known to be decomposable so far, as we shall discuss later.
+This better understanding of the glued product then allows us to prove more about the structure of $P_\varphi(G)$, which has been useful in the construction of parameterized algorithms~\cite{KnopKMT:17,GajarskyHKO:17}, as we discuss next.

+It should be noted that, similarly as in the case of Courcelle's theorem, the dependency on $\tau$ and $|\varphi|$ in the size of our extended formulation can be as bad as an exponential tower~\cite{FrickGrohe}.
+However, in the case of Courcelle's theorem, it was shown that for many important graph problems (such as \textsc{Vertex Cover}, \textsc{Dominating Set} or \textsc{Coloring}) this blow-up does not occur, mainly because the number of quantifier alternations is small~\cite{LRRS:14}; using the same arguments, analogous observations can be made in our case as well.